skkmaths/claw/cpp/quadrilaterals/README.md

 ##Things to do

 1. Implementation of boundary condition: Periodic, Dirichlet, Inflow, Outflow etc.
-2. Fixing CFL and use of various numfluxes.
-3. Need to assign the ID s for Cells and update the vtk file.
+2. Need to assign the ID s for Cells and update the vtk file.
-4. Initialize the solution by finding the average through quadrature
+3. Initialize the solution by finding the average through quadrature

 ## How to run
+Use one of this in the make file:

+INCLUDES = -I/usr/local/include
+LDFLAGS = -L/usr/local/lib  -lgmsh

+or

+INCLUDES = -I/opt/homebrew/include
+LDFLAGS = -L/opt/homebrew/lib  -lgmsh

+Make sure that boundaries defined in the .geo file and grid.h files coincide

 $ make clean